Mitsubishi Delica: First generation (1968)

 The production of the Delica light commercial cab-over pickup began in July 1968.
 It received the chassis code T100, in line with the recently (January 1968) introduced "T90" Canter.
 Using a KE44 1,088 cc engine producing 58 PS, its maximum payload was 600 kg and had a top end speed of 115 km/h.
 A year later, in line with consumer needs, a cargo van and a passenger van were added to the line-up.
 The passenger van, discontinued in 1976, was called the 'Delica Coach' and could seat nine people in three rows of seats.
 The engine was upgraded to 62 PS in 1969.

 In March 1971, a slightly facelifted version, called the Delica 75, arrived.
 This (the T120) received a small grille rather than the naked metal front of the earliest Delicas, and a new 1.4-litre Neptune (4G41) engine rated at 86 PS was added to the line-up.
 The smaller 1.1-litre engine may have remained available in a 600 kg version of the truck but if so, it soon vanished entirely.

 After a fall 1974 facelift, the Delica received a new nose with much plastic cladding and double headlights, now mounted beneath the swage line.
 It was now known only as the "Delica 1400", as this was the only engine with which it was available (mention of a Delica 1200 is most likely apocryphal, perhaps an issue of confusion arising from the "120" chassis code).
 A longer wheelbase (T121) one-ton truck was added in 1976.

-In export markets, this car was usually called simply the Colt T100/T120.
+In export markets, this car was usually called the Colt T100/T120/1400.
 It became a massive success in Indonesia, where "Colt" became synonymous with minibus.
 Mitsubishi dominated the market and the T120 remained in production until 1982.
 The nametag was revived in February 1991 with a rebadged version of the Suzuki Carry Futura.
 Record, a Greek manufacturer of agricultural vehicles, plagiarized the Delica T120 design (even using the same windshield) for their fibreglass-bodied "GS2000" truck.